MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

 # Hand off a bot conversation to a live human agent

 A bot can resolve many customer support issues, but there are times when an issue requires a live human agent.
-As you design the conversation path for your bot topic, you can initiate hand-off by re-directing users to Escalate system topic.
+As you design the conversation path for your bot topic, you can initiate a handoff by redirecting users to the Escalate system topic.
 To get started, update the Escalate system topic.

 ## Update Escalate system topic to handoff to a live agent